amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 * **Test Data:** Specific input values used to execute and verify the expected results of a test case.

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/9d3756c1-32ff-4fed-ab6d-a231806b5f35)

-In ZippyBank's test case, we selected the username and the password as test data, since we're testing the login function.

 * **Test Scenario:** Sets the stage for the test case by describing the broader functionality or user story being tested.